wp-plugins/allwebmenus-wordpress-menu-plugin/readme.txt

 == Changelog ==
+= 1.1.21 (requires AllWebMenus Build #926 or above) =
+* Supports the "Genesis Framework" (the menu is now linked to the posts/pages automatically, without any custom hook required).
 = 1.1.20 (requires AllWebMenus Build #926 or above) =
 * Improves the sessions usage on servers where certain permissions are not granted.
 = 1.1.19 (requires AllWebMenus Build #926 or above) =